 There are many good reasons to get a Costco membership.
-Cheap gas is one of them.
+Cheap gas is one of them — especially these days.

-But if you are not persuaded to plunk down the membership fee — which is expected to increase soon — there is another overlooked way to get Costco gas without joining the warehouse club.
+But if you are not persuaded to plunk down the membership fee, there is an overlooked way to get Costco gas without joining the warehouse club.

 You can simply pay for the gas with a Costco gift card, also known as a Costco Shop Card.

 Believe it or not, Costco says this is OK.
-On its website, you can read the following in the gasoline Q&A section:
+On its website, you can read the following in the Costco Fuel Q&A section: